-In the spring, the Stravinsky family left Switzerland for good and moved to Garches where Coco Chanel had placed at their disposal her mansion, Bel Respiro.
+1920.
+The Stravinsky family left Switzerland and moved to Garches where Coco Chanel had placed at their disposal her mansion, Bel Respiro.

-The Stravinsky family settled in Villa des Roses in Nice.
-They paid regular visits to Jean Cocteau who was then staying in Villefranche-sur-mer.
+1924.
+Settling in Villa des Roses in Nice.
+Regular visits to Jean Cocteau in Villefranche-sur-mer.

 Théodore took his first steps in the theatre world when he painted the sets for André Obey’s Loire, presented at the Théâtre du Vieux Colombier in Paris.
 This resulted in more than a dozen orders for costumes and sets in France, Belgium and Switzerland.

-By the end of the year the Stravinsky family had acquired French citizenship (except for Théodore) and moved to Paris, first to 21 rue Viète, and then to 25 rue du Faubourg Saint Honoré where the painter set up his atelier.
-Like his father, he always had his own creative space close to the family habitat.
+The Stravinsky family acquired French citizenship (except for Théodore) and moved to Paris, first to 21 rue Viète, and then to 25 rue du Faubourg Saint Honoré.

-Théodore Strawinsky and Denise Guerzoni were married on 29th June, in Paris.
+June 29, 1936.
+Wedding of Théodore Strawinsky and Denise Guerzoni in Paris.
 The bride was the daughter of the Swiss painter Stéphanie Guerzoni, a former student of Ferdinand Hodler.
 She is also the step-daughter of the Czech writer and diplomat Josef Palivec, her mother's second husband.

-In November, Théodore’s younger sister Ludmila died of tuberculosis.
+November 30, 1938.
+Death of Théodore’s younger sister Ludmila, from tuberculosis.
 She was the mother of a one-year old baby called Catherine, after her maternal grandmother.

 Théodore lost his mother, Catherine, in March and his paternal grandmother, Anna, in June.

-Arrested under the Vichy regime in 1941, Théodore was liberated after a few months’ internment at Recebedou.
-No sooner free, he started painting again.
+1941.
+Arrested under the Vichy regime, Théodore was liberated after a few months’ internment at Recebedou.

-Youri Mandelstramm, Ludmila’s widower and father of Catherine aged six at the time, died in a camp in Jaworzno, Poland.
+1943.
+Youri Mandelstramm, Ludmila’s widower and father of Catherine aged six at the time, died in deportation to the Jaworzno camp, Poland.

+1946.
 Denise and Théodore took in their niece, Catherine, who thus found a home after a long stay in a sanatorium in Leysin.
-The couple’s official adoption of the child took place in 1952.
-Four years later, Théodore acquired Swiss citizenship for himself and their daughter.
+He published Le Message d'Igor Strawinsky (Igor Stravinsky’s Message).

-Théodore was commissioned to execute a stained glass window showing five Gospel Scenes in a church in Siviriez, near Fribourg.
-Over a period of almost thirty years, the artist carried out some forty works including wall paintings, stained glass windows, glass panels, mosaics, tapestries and marble engravings.
-He worked with well-known architects such as Denis Honegger, Hans van der Laan, Nico van der Laan and Jan de Jong, and joined the circle of famous artists that decorated holy places, including Léger, Lurçat, Rouault, Matisse, Braque, and Chagall.
+1948.
+Théodore was commissioned to execute stained glass windows in the church of Siviriez, near Fribourg.
+Over a period of almost thirty-five years, the artist carried out some forty works.
+He worked with the architects Denis Honegger, Hans van der Laan, Nico van der Laan and Jan de Jong, and joined the circle of famous artists that decorated holy places, including Léger, Lurçat, Rouault, Matisse, Braque, and Chagall.

 From 1963 to 1978, the Netherlands became almost a second home.
 Théodore worked with Dom Hans van der Laan, the creator of the architectural current called the Bossche School, on the decoration of six churches in the Netherlands and Belgium.

-Igor Stravinsky died on 6th April, in New York.
+6th April, 1971.
+Death of Igor Stravinsky, in New York.
 He was recognised as one of the most influential composers of modern music of the twentieth century.

-Théodore Strawinsky was awarded the Art, Science and Literature silver medal by the Académie française for his entire creative work.
+1976.
+Théodore Strawinsky was awarded the Arts, Sciences et Lettres silver medal by the Académie française for his entire creative work.

-Suffering from sight loss, the artist executed a last pastel L’ananas, and then put down his brushes.
+1987.
+Suffering from sight loss, the artist put down his brushes.

-Théodore Strawinsky died on 16th May, in Geneva, at the age of 82.
+16th May, 1989.
+Death of Théodore Strawinsky, in Geneva, at the age of 82.
 He was buried in the Russian cemetery in Sainte-Geneviève-des-Bois, near Paris, beside his mother, his sister, his paternal grandmother, and his wife Denise who joined him in 2004.